linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 16.09.2025
+- Topic: Your Community in 30 seconds
+- Directory: /posts/2025/September/16
+- Description: ``` Take control of your online community.
+Social Network as a Service lets you build a custom platform that is perfect for your needs.
+Create a dedicated space for your brand, team, or passion project.
+No more generic platforms, just your community, your rules. ```

 ### 15.09.2025
 - Topic: Power Setup is coming soon
 - Directory: /posts/2025/September/15